UNITED STATES GRAND PRIX

 In the hybrid age, the Englishman and his three pointed star have been unbeatable over the next four years of the USA GP.
 But in 2019 US Grand Prix, the win went to Valtteri Bottas, his first victory since the 2013 Australian GP, and it was also Ferrari’s first win at COTA.

-With the 2020 United States Grand Prix cancelled due to the Covid-19 pandemic, Formula 1 now returns to COTA on 24 October.
+With the 2020 United States Grand Prix cancelled due to the Covid-19 pandemic, Formula 1 returned to COTA in 2021 and Max Verstappen was the winner.